 And in my case, another New Year’s party to plan.

-Unlike years past, where our Boston hosts, Bryan and LeeMichael, chose a specific country to toast in food and drink, this party’s culinary theme would be farm-to-table in honor of the newly-renovated 200-year-old farmhouse that we were celebrating in.
+In years past, our Boston hosts, Bryan and LeeMichael, chose a specific country to toast through food and drink.
+But this party’s culinary theme would be farm-to-table in honor of the newly-renovated 200-year-old farmhouse that we were celebrating in.

 Don’t think the deliciously ironic twist of choosing this menu during one of the most dormant growing seasons of the year was lost on us.
 I nixed scary genetically engineered Chilean tomatoes in favor of a menu that showed off what a gal could do with few bulbs and roots.

 The platters of Rubenesque roasted chickens, freshly smoked ham from a neighbor’s Pennsylvania farm, sweet and crunchy fennel and apple salad, and enough small-producer American cheeses to start our own dairy left no one lamenting the lack of summer corn, heirloom tomatoes or delicate spring asparagus.